Cook Like Czechs

 Jump to Recipe

-This is a famous Czech recipe for a roasted rabbit with garlic.
-Because rabbit meat is very lean, I add pork belly slices, which add juiciness and the perfect flavor to the dish.
+Allow me to share a delightful Czech recipe for roasted rabbit with garlic.
+Since rabbit meat is quite lean, I include slices of pork belly to enhance the juiciness and impart a perfect flavor to the dish.

 Oven roasted rabbit.